kubernetes-sigs/kueue/keps/973-workload-priority/README.md

 The priority of workloads is utilized in queuing, preemption, and other scheduling processes in Kueue.
 With the introduction of `workloadPriorityClass`, there is no change in the places where priority is used in Kueue.
 It just enables the usage of `workloadPriorityClass` as the priority.

+### Workload's priority values is always mutable

+`Priority`, `PriorityClassName` and `PriorityClassSource` fields is part of the workload spec and always mutable because it might be useful for the preemption.

 ### What happens when a user changes the priority of `workloadPriorityClass`?